Y-digital-Asia/Y-digital-Asia-website/content/_index.en.md

 - text: |-
     ## Ready for the next step?

-    We are specialized in AI technology and start with your reason Y. Do you like to know what value this can add to your organization?
+    We are specialized in AI technology and start with your reason Y. Would you like to know what value this can add to your organization?
 [Please contact us](/contact/ "Please contact us")
 cards: []
 hero_slide:
 - slide_left_circle: ''